 A common topic for discussions we have internally as well as externally with customers is that of metrics.
-Since Funnel, at its foundation, is a data aggregator this probably comes as little surprise.
+Since Funnel, at its foundation, is a data aggregation service this probably comes as little surprise.
 Some of these discussions are simple and straightforward.
 A customer needs metric X from advertising platform A so we’ll make sure our connector to that particular platform includes that metric when downloading data.

 However, Funnel downloads and stores data for customers, which complicates matters slightly.
 Since Funnel stores the data, it also aggregates metric values across time ranges or other breakdowns (like campaigns) when requested by users.
 This works much like how a spreadsheet containing data broken down by day would.

 The way this data behaves when aggregated is often overlooked so I thought I’d share a few basic pointers to help avoid falling into the most common data aggregation traps.
-I’m going to run through two examples where aggregation becomes problematic.
+I’m going to run through two examples where data aggregation becomes problematic.
 The first one probably is familiar if you’ve worked with some kind of statistics.

 Data aggregation 101